 You may click here to download APA, Inc.'s application and to see APA, Inc.'s Rate Sheet.
 If you prefer, call APA, Inc., at 800.421.6694 x 2312, Addiction Counselor Department, and APA, Inc., will email you an application.

 If coverage is needed quickly, the completed, signed application can be emailed to: [email protected] or faxed to 631.691.2259.
 Payments can be made by credit card or Vcheck online for quick processing.
 Or mail application, check and other correspondence to:

 Amityville, NY 11701

-Always call our office if you receive a summons or become aware of an incident that could lead to a claim being brought against you.
+Always call APA, Inc.'s office if you receive a summons or become aware of an incident that could lead to a claim being brought against you.
 Liability policies require that claims and incidents be reported as soon as possible.
-Once reported, you will receive a booklet that explains the claims process and our Claims Department will work to assign you to an insurance claim adjuster/attorney.
-Our Claims Department will work as your advocate during the entire claims process.
+Once reported, you will receive a booklet that explains the claims process and APA, Inc.'s Claims Department will work to assign you to an insurance claim adjuster/attorney.
+APA, Inc.'s Claims Department will work as your advocate during the entire claims process.

-Eric Marine and Rosann Powell with American Professional Agency, Inc.’s Claims/Risk Management Department have a combined experience of over 50 years working with insureds to guide them through a claims process.
+Brian Brady and Janice Hoffman, Esq. with American Professional Agency, Inc.’s Claims/Risk Management Department have a combined experience of over 50 years working with insureds to guide them through a claims process.
 They are also very experienced in guiding insureds regarding a variety of situations or questions that may not be related to a potential claim.
-Many potential claims have been averted due to the early intervention and actions of Eric and Rosann.
-Call 800-421-6694 and ask for Eric or Rosann.
+Many potential claims have been averted due to the early intervention and actions of Brian and Janice.
+Call 800.421.6694 and ask for Brian or Janice.
 Calls will be confidential.

 Call the APA, Inc. Program Administrator at 800-421-6694 and ask for the Addiction Counselor Department.
-There is no automated phone menu system during business hours - you will be assisted by a representative immdediately!
+You will always get a live person when you call and they will be happy to answer your questions.